akhilrajmailbox/MyResume/DockerEnv/README.md

 **Google MAPS API** / **Or use iframe**

-* login to yur [gcp](https://console.cloud.google.com/google/maps-apis/overview) and get the API keys.
+* login to your [gcp](https://console.cloud.google.com/google/maps-apis/overview) and get the API keys.
 * update the `config/production.json` file `YOUR_GOOGLE_MAPS_KEY`